akosiaris/k0s_hetzner/README.md

 # Persistent Volumes

 This solution supports 2 different Kubernetes CSI API StorageClass types.

+## Hetzner Cloud volumes

 The first one would be Hetzner Cloud Volumes.
 There are 2 variants, plain and encrypted.
 The encrypted one requires that a specific variable is passed as the encryption key to become available.
 Look into variables.md for more information on how to configure it.
 Neither is set as the default, application needs to